Venom-Biochem-Lab/venome/docs/auth.md

 ### Frontend
 * [`js-cookie`](https://github.com/js-cookie/js-cookie) for securely storing JWTs in browser cookies.

+## Overview
+Venome uses a first-party authentication scheme.

+### Flow Summary
+1. User goes to login page and provides username and password
+2. Client sends POST request to backend's */users/login* API endpoint.
+The request contains JSON with the username and password
+3. Backend verifies provided information against database's username and hashed/salted password
+4. If verified, backend returns a JSON Web Token (JWT) to the frontend.
+5. Frontend stores the JWT into the browser as a cookie and sets *user* Svelte store attributes

 ## Implementation Tips
 There are a few functions we created to make it easy to lock elements and endpoints behind authentication.